This screen allows you to track the execution of your Continous Integration (CI) processes.

 - Regression trends

-C. Test Results
+A. Test Results

 Test results report provide a comprehensive view of failed tests, the details about the failure, what tests have succeeded, and related information.

 Click View of Test results to get the detailed test results of a build.
-In the succeeding window you can see the following:

 The test results page has extensive filters with ability to view results as per module, category, test type, browser, and so on.